 Storing and Freezing Pasta Sauce

-The yield for this recipe is about 5 cups of sauce.
-Homemade tomato marinara keeps in the refrigerator 5 days or freeze for a few months in an airtight container.
+The yield for this recipe is about 5 cups of pasta sauce.
+Homemade sauce keeps in the refrigerator in an airtight container for 5 days or freezes for 2-3 months.

 Recipe FAQs